 The Engine Shutoff control, figure 2-10, is used only when the engine does not respond to the ignition switch turn-off.
-When actuated, (PULL TO STOP), the Engine Shutoff valve closes, cutting off the engine's air supply.
-Without air the engine cannot run.
-If an emergency shutdown is necessary, the engine must not be started again until the atmosphere near the air intake clears of the combustible mixture.
-Then the valve located in the air inlet must be reset by hand at the engine compartment and the Engine Shutoff control must be pushed fully inward before the engine can be started.
+When actuated, (PULL TO STOP), the Engine Shutoff, through a positive mechanical linkage, cuts off the fuel to the engine.
+The Engine Shutoff control must be pushed fully inward before the engine can be started.

-Using the Jacobs Engine Brake/Retarder
+Using the Allison Transmission Brake/Retarder